 Let’s say we wanted to wager on two large favorites, which are priced at -190 and -210.
 For us to profit $100 from a winning bet, we need to bet $190 and $210, respectively.

 If we parlay these bets together, the payout becomes considerably more attractive.
 A $100 MLB parlay of these two favorites would return $225, giving us a $125 profit.

 Yes, both our bets have to win for this parlay to profit, but we’re risking a lot less, and we’re still looking at a healthy payout.
 This goes against our advice earlier about opting to bet straight wagers instead of parlays, but in the case of large favorites, it’s definitely something to consider.

-An opportunity that arises when you’re extremely confident in a large moneyline favorite, usually of -180 or more.
-It’s rare that this is case, so this isn’t a strategy we would advise using every day.
+This is an opportunity that arises when you’re incredibly confident in a large moneyline favorite, usually of -180 or more.
+This is rarely the case, so this isn’t a strategy we would advise using every day.

 Each of these parlays would return $375 on a $100 wager.
-Our original stake of $100, plus $275 in profit.
+It includes our original stake of $100, plus $275 in profit.
 These bets are excellent because you can lose one of the parlays and still come out ahead nicely with $175 in profits.

 This touches a bit on the above section but is a strategy that can be utilized for all sports.
 At most reputable, highly ranked sportsbooks, circumventing betting limits may be frowned upon, but those shops will still pay players if they win their bets.

 Let’s say we love the Pittsburgh Pirates (-130) against the Milwaukee Brewers (+120).
 We’ve maxed out our wager on Pittsburgh as far as straight bets go at a particular sportsbook.